 Update1: 10 months in, nothing else has changed.
 The battery is still at 44Wh and I haven’t’ encountered issues with the fan or performance anymore.
 Just wanted to add that I’m mostly happy with Windows 10, however I feel that the trackpad is even crappier than it was with Windows 8 when it comes to two-finger scrolling and other gestures (I’m using Firefox, but it’s even worse in Chrome or Edge).

-Update2: Nearly 24 months have passed since the original article and not much has changed.
+Update2: More than 36 months have passed since the original article and not much has changed.
 The trackpad seems to perform a little better after the latest updates, but scrolling can still get choppy on very large websites, both on Chrome and Firefox.
 The battery is still at 44 Wh and I haven’t run into any other performance issues since switching to Windows 10.
 The fan rattled a few more times since the previous update, but I mostly use the laptop lightly so the fan isn’t even active most of the time.

 Dell did a great job with their 13-incher in terms of build quality and aesthetics, although that’s subjective and some of you might feel differently.
 Regardless, I’m happy with the way the XPS 13 hold on during these months.
 It feels solid and it barely shows any dents or scratches on its metallic exterior, despite the fact that I haven’t pampered it.
 The interior has held-up extremely well too, although it does collect smudges easily and I have to wipe it clean every couple of days.